pran-7-5/eco_style/README.md

 # sustainable_lifestyle

-`Planet safe``This info will tune your intellect to absolute`
+`Planet safe This info will tune your intellect to absolute`
 ============================================================================================

-Methods and material are abundant, can be launched immidietly effectively
+Methods and material are abundant, can be launched immidietly effectively.

 Don't approach too fast, may back fire...
 Slow adaptation..
-Not too slow either
+Not too slow either.

 You can't change the world without changing your self first. and we can change ourselves.